101128013/VoiceClick/README.md

 ## Support

-For issues, feature requests, or questions, please open an issue on GitHub.
+For issues and questions, see documentation in the `docs/` folder.